 The defense motion appeared to hinge on its belief that the testimony of a key expert witness–the traffic homicide detective who led the post-accident investigation–was inadmissible.
 Among other reasons, the defendant cited the crash report “privilege.”

 But as the judge explained, the privilege, such as it were, “does not exclude consideration of [the detective’s] testimony because he did not pen the onsite crash report or take statements at the scene of the crash.”
 Indeed, the detective was only assigned to the case after the on-site officers completed their initial report and cleared the accident scene.
 His testimony regarding the investigation that followed was therefore admissible as evidence.

 Speak with a Florida Motorcycle Accident Lawyer Today

 If you have lost a loved one in an accident, it is important to seek out timely legal advice from an experienced Delray Beach wrongful death attorney.
-Contact the Leifer Law Firm today to schedule a free initial consultation.
+Contact Leifer & Ramirez today to schedule a free initial consultation.